Rabbit Advocacy Animal Matters

 May 2, 2013 Where will the RAM rabbits go?
 The Auto Mall rescue received a provincial permit on the understanding that the rabbits would be shipped to Washington.
 That permit expired March 1, leaving Rabbitats in violation of the Wildlife Act and staff at the Ministry of Forests, Lands and Natural Resource Operations are pressing the group to abide by the original terms of their application and export the animals.
 But Rabbitats is looking for people living on farmland to take larger numbers and house the rabbits in enclosed rabbit-scaled villages with gardens.
 They are also in need of a new space for Rabbitats headquarters as their building is due to be demolished.
 (Source: Randy Shore, Vancouver Sun - May 2, 2013) Why did Rabbitats let the permit expire?
 What happened to all the plans that were supposedly in place?
-Best of luck to the rabbits – they’ll need it.
+Best of luck to the rabbits now being held hostage – they’ll need it.

 This project was inadequately planned, with multiple issues and risks being disregarded by Sorelle Saidman, who chose to plough ahead.
 Terms of the agreement were clearly violated and to top it all off, rabbits are still roaming about - not the desired outcome.
 We await next moves.